 Here’s a song written by Joe Strummer that features Mick Jones on lead vocals.
 The symbolism of the song touches the listener on a personal level.
 The supermarket featured in this song is located on 471–473 Kings Road, beneath the World’s End Estate.
 Joe Strummer used to live there at the time with his girlfriend Gaby Salter.

-One night, Joe imagined standing in the isle of the supermarket.
-He visualised a lyric about a kid, alienated in a London tower block listening to his parents fight on the floor above with only the walls and the pipes for company.
+One night, Joe imagined standing in the aisle of the supermarket.
+He visualized a lyric about a kid, alienated in a London tower block listening to his parent’s fight on the floor above with only the walls and the pipes for company.

 Clampdown – The Clash

 Outside of Vanilla, the political world was rapidly changing as a turbulent decade was coming to an end.
 A right-wing conservative political party was coming into power headed by Margaret Thatcher, bringing her principles known as “Thatcherism” with her.

 The Clash perfectly captured the mood of the opposition in The Vanilla Tapes with a demo called “Working and Waiting.”
 According to Joe Strummer, the song is said to be influenced by a nuisance parking inspector.
 However, the lyrics seem to take a more symbolic meaning by warning society of the dangers of signing up to an oppressive system.

 Traditionally, the word “clampdown” is a term used to define the brutal establishment.
 The word gained attention during the 1970s when writers used the term to describe the need for “clampdowns” against the growing threat of strikers, agitators, benefits claimants, football hooligans, and punks towards the social, economic and moral well being of the UK.